The Best Towns, Roads, Restaurants & Vineyards

 You are now on the upswing back towards Florence, but there are still several places you can stop for the small town flavor and great Chianti panoramic views.
-This side of Chianti is characterized by a patchwork of vineyards, olive groves and a lot less curves.
+This side of Chianti is characterized by a patchwork of vineyards, olive groves, and a lot fewer curves.
 Plus, the vistas seem to be more open, not closed in by the Chianti hills.
 It may even seem less “touristy”, but again, don’t be fooled, this area abounds with things to do and places to see.

 The Chapel of San Michele in Semifonte near Petrognano.
 The chapel is also called the Duomo of Val D'Elsa (1567) and symbolizes the glorious and sad past of Semifonte, that was razed to the ground from Florence around 1200.

 You will be following the SR2 from Poggibonsi towards Florence, and the first stop is Barberino val d’Elsa.
-If you opt for a quick stop here, enter from the well conserved Sienese Gate, where there are several beautiful buildings with beautiful wooden doors and clean stone walls, said to be built from the rubble of Semifonte.
-Barberino is strategically positioned on the cross roads leading towards the via Francigena, which meant that the locals were geared to receive and care for travelers (l'Ospedale dei Pelligrini).
+If you opt for a quick stop here, enter from the well-conserved Sienese Gate, where there are several beautiful buildings with beautiful wooden doors and clean stone walls, said to be built from the rubble of Semifonte.
+Barberino is strategically positioned on the crossroads leading towards the via Francigena, which meant that the locals were geared to receive and care for travelers (l'Ospedale dei Pelligrini).